 1. Find a Product to Sell on Amazon

-Now that you’ve decided to become an Amazon seller, your first step is to determine what you want to sell.
+Now that you’ve decided to sell on Amazon, your first step is determining what you want to sell.
 The research you conduct at this initial stage is one of the most important tasks in this entire process.
 The data you gather and the product choices you make from that data will determine the success or failure of your entire project.
-Finding good opportunities depends on a lot more than imitating the success of a popular product or competing against products with mediocre Amazon product pages.
-You’ll need to thoroughly research the products, competition, keywords, and market trends before making a decision.

-Private label is perhaps the most scalable model for selling on Amazon.
+- Private label is perhaps the most scalable model for selling on Amazon.
 With private label, you find a generic product and a manufacturer who can make the product in bulk at a cheap price.
-Then you tweak the product, adding your logo and business information, and sell it under your own brand.
+Then you tweak the product, add your logo and business information, and sell it under your own brand.

-Wholesale means you buy products directly from a major brand (such as Nike, L’Oréal, or Fisher-Price) at wholesale price and sell them on Amazon.
+- Wholesale means you buy products directly from a major brand (such as Nike, L’Oréal, or Fisher-Price) at wholesale price and sell them on Amazon.
 The difference between this and private label is that with wholesale, you’re buying products directly from an already established brand and then selling them under their brand name with their approval.

 This guide specifically deals with private label, since it’s the most scalable, while still being a viable option for a newer seller.
 Your first step to getting started with private label is to start brainstorming product ideas.
-The possibilities are practically endless, but you can’t just pick a product at random and expect to make money.
+The possibilities are endless, but you can’t pick a product randomly and expect to make money.
 The best method for finding the best product ideas is to use data.
 Doing so will help you identify products with existing demand, which results in high sales potential for you.
-To gather this data, your best option is to use a product-finding software with market analysis capabilities.
+To gather this data, your best option is to use product-finding software with market analysis capabilities.

 If this is your first product, your market criteria should look something like this:

-Decent revenue: We suggest a range of $10,000-$25,000
+- Decent revenue: We suggest a range of $10,000-$25,000

-Low reviews: We suggest a maximum of 250 reviews
+- Low reviews: We suggest a maximum of 250 reviews

-Search volume: We suggest a minimum of 5,000 searches
+- Search volume: We suggest a minimum of 5,000 searches

-Sales to review ratio: We suggest a minimum of 3 (This means the average monthly sales are at least 3x the number of average reviews.
+- Sales to review ratio: We suggest a minimum of 3 (This means the average monthly sales are at least 3x the number of average reviews.
 Reviews are the toughest barrier to entry in a market, so you want to make sure you have plenty of sales opportunities to gather reviews and compete with existing sellers.)

 These criteria are just a starting point, and you should customize them to your own goals.
 The more personalized your inputs, the better your results will be!

-After gathering a list of products you’re interested in, you’ll then need to validate your ideas.
+After gathering a list of products you’re interested in, you’ll need to validate your ideas.
 Again, you must use accurate data to ensure you’re choosing a product that sets you up for success.
-Market Intelligence integrates with Product Discovery, so that you can dive right into the validation stage.
+Market Intelligence integrates with Product Discovery, so you can dive right into the validation stage.
 This process helps you avoid oversaturated markets or markets where your sales potential is low.
 When you plug your ideas into Market Intelligence, you should analyze the following:

-*Note: before selecting a product, you’ll want to make sure that you can source it for a price allows for a healthy margin.
-Use a site like Alibaba.com to get an initial idea for how much you will have to spend per unit, and don’t forget to account for shipping.
+*Note: Before selecting a product, ensure you can source it for a price that allows for a healthy margin.
+Use a site like Alibaba.com to get an initial idea of how much you will have to spend per unit, and don’t forget to account for shipping.

 2. Open an Amazon Account

 You’ll start by signing up with a valid email address and then be prompted to add the following information.
-Make sure you have all the info you need on-hand to make the process a little smoother:
+Make sure you have all the info you need on hand to make the process a little smoother:

-Business name and address
+- Business name and address

-Credit card/bank information
+- Credit card/bank information

-Tax information (If you have an LLC, add your EIN.
+- Tax information (If you have an LLC, add your EIN.
 If not, you can use your SSN)

-Professional: With this option, you’ll have access to 30 product categories and are eligible, upon approval from Amazon, to sell in the additionalrestricted categories.
+- Professional: With this option, you’ll have access to 30 product categories and are eligible, upon approval from Amazon, to sell in the additional restricted categories.
 This account costs $39.99 per month.

 3. Choose Your Fulfillment Method